×

 Market Overview

-SSE is a diversified energy utility headquartered in Scotland.
-It is vertically integrated, operating over the entire supply chain in the U.K., with generation (including hydro, wind, combined cycle gas turbine), electricity networks, and retail businesses (primarily B2B).
-It is the U.K.’s largest renewable energy generator.
+Turning to Western Europe, U.K. electric utility SSE also performed well.
+SSE is a diversified energy utility headquartered in Scotland and the U.K.’s largest renewable energy generator.
+It is vertically integrated, operating over the entire supply chain in the U.K., with generation (including hydro, wind, CCGT), electricity networks, and retail businesses (primarily B2B).
 SSE’s share price rose as funding risks diminished and concerns around the U.K. macroeconomic outlook eased.

 Outlook